Policy Plan

 • In rural areas, have one drug/DUI court for multiple counties.

-• One of the biggest predicators of staying out of prison is having a stable job.
+• One of the biggest predictors of staying out of prison is having a stable job.

 • Work on partnerships with employers for work release.